kclreflect/kclreflect.github.io/content/_index.md

 The [epsrc `consult` project](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/P010105/1) developed a [decision-support system](https://kclhi.org/consult/demo/?a=UGU2YmFxRUQ6dWtlN2JQRXk=) characterised by its integration of computational argumentation (a form of AI) with wearable device data.

-`reflect` is an [epsrc iaa project](https://kclpure.kcl.ac.uk/portal/en/projects/reflect-wearable-sensors-for-personalised-decision-support(a572899d-7799-40fa-a141-4e3efc79b7ca).html) that aims to generalise the wearable data collection logic developed within `consult`, in order to provide this data to other AI-based decision support systems.
+`reflect` is an [epsrc iaa project](https://kclpure.kcl.ac.uk/portal/en/projects/reflect-wearable-sensors-for-personalised-decision-support(a572899d-7799-40fa-a141-4e3efc79b7ca).html) that aims to generalise the wearable data collection logic developed within `consult`, in order to provide this data to other AI-based decision-support systems.

-In doing so, the impact of wearable data on the operation of these systems, and thus on patient healthcare, can be further explored.
+In doing so, the impact of wearable data on the operation of these systems, and thus on personalised patient healthcare, can be further explored.

 &nbsp;
 ***